 Therme resorts worldwide showcase thoughtful and innovative urban design featuring exquisite glass structures that let sunlight pour over lush, botanical gardens.
 They offer guests a healthy, active space to recover, restore, and reconnect with themselves and each other, surrounded by warm water, nature, and cultural amenities.
 Therme Group has multiple destinations in development worldwide including the UK, mainland Europe, North America, and Asia Pacific.

-Robert Hammond, President and Chief Strategy Officer of Therme NA said:
+Robert Hammond, President and Chief Strategy Officer of Therme Group US said:

 “Access to nature and relaxation are the keys to mental wellbeing and physical health.
 As someone who understands firsthand the healing power of nature and the importance of mindfulness, I believe everyone needs a place where they can comfortably and affordably reconnect with themselves, nature, and the environment around them.
 My entire career I have been inspired by the power of innovative urban design, wellness, nature, art, and community building, and Therme is an exciting opportunity to bring these passions together in multiple cities across North America.”

-John H. Alschuler, Executive Chairman of Therme NA stated:
+John H. Alschuler, Executive Chairman of Therme Group US stated: